 - Remove any brown spots or coarse strings with a vegetable peeler.
 Wash under cold running water.

 - Cut the stalks crosswise into 1- to 2-inch pieces if using in a sauce or compote.
 Because it breaks down easily during cooking, rhubarb is usually not cut into small pieces.
 For this custard recipe however, I have cut the rhubarb into smaller 1/2” pieces.

-How to Modify Rhubarb Desserts to Low Carb Desserts
+How to Modify Rhubarb Custard & Crisp to Low Carb:

 Custards include eggs, cream and sugar.
-Eggs and cream are staples on a low carb or keto diet so it is mostly a matter of switching out the sugar to a sugar substitute.
+Eggs and cream are staples on a low carb or keto diet so for the custard, it is mostly a matter of switching out the sugar to a sugar substitute.

 My favorite sugar substitute is A monkfruit blend.
 The monkfruit blends usually include erythritol.
 The flavor of the custard using this blend is very good.
 Some people will notice a “cooling” taste from the erythritol part of the blend.
 Some people also experience digestive issues with erythritol.